hstandeffer/harrisonstandefferblog/content/blog/mongo-references/index.md

 ```
 <br />

-Here, we import the User model then extract the user's ID from the body of the request.
-Using Mongoose's findById method, we find the user who created the blog and add that user's id to the new blog object to create a reference back to the user.
+Here, we first import the User model then extract the user's ID from the body of the request.
+Using Mongoose's findById method, we find the user who created the blog and add that user's ID to the new blog object to create a reference back to the user.
 Just like before, we then save the blog object, but this time we use the JavaScript concat method to also add the newly-created blog object to the user object before finally saving the updated user.

 Now, **finally** we can make the last addition to the userRouter to populate the blogs of each user:
 ```javascript